-Level sensors can be classified in two basic ways – contact and non-contact.
+Level sensors can be classified in two basic ways – contact level sensors and non-contact level sensors.
 In other words, sensors that come into contact with the media, or those that do not.
 Contact sensors are very common, and typically include float switches, submersible level sensors, and level probes.

 While these sensors are reliable means of level measurement, a non-contact equivalent often offers better options with improved performance.
 Non-contact sensors really include two main types: ultrasonic sensors and radar sensors.
 Despite the inherent advantages, many customers ask, “Why switch?”
 So we thought we’d tell you.